jiaxuefeng123/learngit/readme.txt

 shane you are a good man
 Git tracks changes of files.
 good boy
-Creating a new branch is quick
+Creating a new branch is quick & simple.